Virtual Khovanov homology using cobordisms: Open issues

-\begin{itemize} \item Our complex is an extension of the classical (even) Khovanov complex.
-We shortly discuss a method which should lead to an extension of odd Khovanov homology (with the structure of an exterior algebra, see P.~Ozsvath and J.~Rasmussen and Z.~Szabo article \cite{ors}).
-Even and odd Khovanov homology differ over $\rat$ but are equal over $\zet/2$; \item secondly we discuss the relationship between the virtual Khovanov complex and the categorification of the higher quantum polynomials ($n\ge 3$) from M.~Khovanov in \cite{kh3} and M.~Mackaay and P.~Vaz in \cite{mava} and M.~Mackaay, M.~Stosic and P.~Vaz in \cite{mastva}. \end{itemize} On the first point: the reader familiar with the paper from P.~Ozsvath and J.~Rasmussen and Z.~Szabo (see \cite{ors}) may have already identified our map
+Here are some open problems that we have observed.
+Note that nowadays the results about classical Khovanov homology form a highly studied and rich field.
+So there are many more open questions related to our construction. \begin{itemize} \item It is quite remarkable that one has to use a ``$\wedge$-product like'' construction to define even, virtual Khovanov homology.
+An interpretation of this fact is missing. \item Our complex is an extension of the classical (even) Khovanov complex.
+We shortly discuss a method which could lead to an extension of odd Khovanov homology, see~\cite{ors}.
+Even and odd Khovanov homology differ over $\bQ$ but are equal over $\bZ/2$. \item Secondly we discuss the relationship between the virtual Khovanov complex and the categorification of the higher quantum polynomials ($n\ge 3$) due to Khovanov in~\cite{kh3} and Mackaay and Vaz in~\cite{mv1} and Mackaay, Sto\v{s}i\'{c} and Vaz in~\cite{msv} using ``cobordism like'' singular surfaces called ``foams''. \item The results from Sec.~\ref{sec-vkhapp} could lead to an extension of the Rasmussen invariant to virtual knots. \end{itemize} On the second point: The reader familiar with the paper of Ozsv\'{a}th, Rasmussen and Szab\'{o} may have already identified our map